 The Jesuit Retreat Center of Los Altos

-For over 90 years, The Jesuit Retreat Center of Los Altos has offered the opportunity for people to experience the quiet, a time of prayer, and the wisdom and counsel of talented retreat directors.
+For almost 95 years, The Jesuit Retreat Center of Los Altos has offered the opportunity for people to experience the quiet, a time of prayer, and the wisdom and counsel of talented retreat directors.
 We consider the Spiritual Exercises of Ignatius Loyola as a blueprint for spiritual progress.
 With the guidance of the Exercises, you will experience a closeness with God that enhances all aspects of life, from personal relationships to the routine of your career.

 Through the Spiritual Exercises, the Spirit will free hearts for union with God and others.

 The Jesuit Retreat Center of Los Altos, a community of prayer, offers the Spiritual Exercises of St. Ignatius Loyola to all.
 Through our sharing of the Exercises, rooted in the Word of God and in the Catholic tradition, the Spirit frees minds and hearts to mature in friendship with Christ, to find God in every aspect of experience, and to live Gospel values.

-Affectionately known as El Retiro Inigo, The Jesuit Retreat Center of Los Altos has offered the opportunity for people to break away from the rush of their daily lives to experience quiet times of prayer, and the wisdom and counsel of gifted retreat directors since 1925.
+The Jesuit Retreat Center of Los Altos has offered the opportunity for people to break away from the rush of their daily lives to experience quiet times of prayer since 1925.
 The Center was founded and remains today an active religious community of the Society of Jesus—the Jesuits.
-The Jesuits at El Retiro work cooperatively with the Roman Catholic Diocese of San Jose.
+They work cooperatively with the Roman Catholic Diocese of San Jose.